lynx-ripe/swix-em-config/README.md

 Example
 --------------
-In yout application or module config:
+In your application or module config:
 ```php
 <?php
 use Zend\Mvc\MvcEvent;